ant-design/ant-design-mini/src/Popup/index.en.md

 ### After Popup is opened, what if the page behind the layer can scroll?

-Preventing page scrolling after the mask does not currently take effect in IDE and emulator, please debug on real machine.
+Preventing page scrolling after the layer is currently not effective in IDE and emulator, please debug on real machine.

 ### Popup internal elements need to support scrolling how to deal?